kenijo/AutoplayStopperMV3/README.md

 - Improve website handling (such as tiktok, threads, youtube)

+Version 2025.09.26

+- Sync the global status button color with the extension status
+- Restore previous core blocking code that was mistakenly released and would not work on many websites anymore

 Version 2025.09.25

 - Change the extension button behavior from turn the extension ON/OFF to showing up a popup menu that allows enabling/disabling the extension, adding the current site to the whitelist, and opening the options page.